Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Types of Bond in Florida

-The alleged offender pays the full amount of the bond with cash, a money order, or a certified cashier’s check to be released.
+• Cash Bond The defendant pays the full amount of bond with cash, a money order, or a certified cashier’s check.
 Certain courts may accept personal checks or credit card payments.
-The amount of this bond will be returned to the alleged offender at the conclusion of his or her case so long as he or she is not assessed any fines as part of a nolo contendere (no contest) or guilty plea.
-The entire bond amount is forfeited if the alleged offender fails to appear in court after being released.
+The amount of a cash bond will be returned to the alleged offender at the conclusion of their case so long as they have not assessed any fines as part of a nolo contendere (no contest) or guilty plea.
+The entire bond amount will be forfeited if the defendant fails to appear in court after being released.

-A surety company posts a bail bond on behalf of the alleged offender, which is a written guarantee that he or she will make all future court appearances.
-The bonding company typically charges the alleged offender a percentage of the total bond (usually 10 percent) for this service, and that fee is nonrefundable.
+• Surety Bond A surety company posts a bail bond on behalf of the defendant, which is a written guarantee that he or she will make all future court appearances.
+The bonding company typically charges the defendant a percentage of the total bond (usually 10 percent) for this service, and that fee is nonrefundable.
 The bonding company could also require some form of collateral, as any failure to appear in court by the alleged offender makes the bonding company liable for the entire bond amount.

 Back to top